 My dad didn’t have a mom and/or a dad.
 Yes he had biological parents but he was abandoned as a baby and was raised in a home for boys in Germany during the 1930’s.
 Back in the days when everyone was a big fan of corporal punishment.
 Not until he was twelve years old was he adopted —and only then because he was able to work and earn.

 His early life was rough, pretty much hell in fact, he made it through World War II as a preteen/young teenager in Germany.
 He was shot at, he stole, and he was stolen from.
-I do not know much of the specifics because he didn’t tell us much (me and my brothers) before he passed.
+I do not know much of the specifics because he didn’t tell us (me and my brothers) much before he passed.
 He was of average intelligence and was addicted to cigarettes and alcohol.